hor00s/FunkScammers/README.md

 Finally, contributors may add their name with a hyperlink to their profile at the **Contributors** section at  the bottom of this file!

 ### Ideas for contribution
-- Provide some scam posts/comments to train the model
+- Provide some scam posts/comments for the bot
-- Add some more loggin around the application
+- Add some more logging around the application
 - Find/Make a cool logo and put it at the top of this file
-- Finish the cli with whatever tool you feel confortable with (`argaparse`, `click` etc.. you name it)
+- Finish the cli with whatever tool you feel comfortable with (`argaparse`, `click` etc.. you name it)
-- Write better docstrings throughout the program
+- Write better docstrings throughout the functions/classes
 - Make the documentation better
 - Refactor the `src/program/mainloop.py`